Blockchain Insurance- Streamlining Insurance Process

-- Brokers who act as an advisor and rate the insurance policies offered by insurance companies.
+- Brokers, who act as an advisor and rate the insurance policies offered by insurance companies.

 In the first phase, the process could have four different applications for different stakeholders:

-For example, if a health insurance provider has to add the plans, they would save details like the following on the public blockchain(3).
+For example, if a health insurance provider has to add the plans, they would save details like the following on the public blockchain:

-Insurance brokers involved in the blockchain insurance process would not work as an intermediary, but as an advisor.
-By accessing the details saved by insurance providers on the public blockchain(3), brokers can give a rating to the insurance policies added by them.
+Insurance brokers involved in the blockchain insurance process would not work as an intermediary, but as advisors.
+By accessing the details saved by insurance providers on the public blockchain, brokers can give a rating to the insurance policies added by them.

 The rating provided by the broker may help insurance companies and consumers to make informed decisions.

-Policy Portal Admins:
+Policy Portal Admins

 The role of policy portal admins is to fetch the insurance plans from the blockchain and add them to their portal.
 Using blockchain, the time policy portals spend to contact insurance providers manually will be reduced.